-If you like shredded bbq beef sandwiches, this recipe for smokey barbecued chuck roast is what you need.
-You could spend all day smoking beef chuck until it's tender...or you can take the smoker-to-oven shortcut and have your sandwiches in half the time!
+If you like shredded bbq beef sandwiches, this recipe for smokey bbq chuck roast is what you need.
+You could spend all day smoking it until it's tender...or you can take the smoker-to-oven shortcut and have your sandwiches in half the time!

-Beef chuck is from the shoulder area of the cow.
-The chuck lies behind the neck and in front of the rib section (think rib eye steaks).
-Various parts of the chuck range from tender enough to grill, to being tough, requiring braising to tenderize.
+Beef chuck is from the shoulder area of the steer.
+It lies behind the neck and in front of the rib section.
+Various parts of the chuck range from tender enough to grill, to being tough, requiring braising or low-and-slow smoking to tenderize.

 Best bets for this bbq beef recipe would be the top blade roast, the under blade roast, and the chuck eye roast.
 These will take less cooking time than other chuck cuts when using the smoker/oven cooking combination.